-It is the college's policy to provide, on an individual basis, reasonable accommodations to students with disabilities that may affect their ability to fully participate in program or course activities or to meet course requirements.
-The Baker Center for Learning (BCL) staff members are available to work with students with physical, learning, psychological, or other disabilities to help them better understand the nature of their disability, to develop self-advocacy skills, and to determine appropriate accommodation plans.
+It is the college's policy to provide, on an individual basis, academic adjustments (modifications and/or auxiliary aids and services) to students with disabilities that may affect their ability to fully participate in program or course activities or to meet course requirements.
+The Baker Center for Learning (BCL) staff members are available to work with students with physical, learning, psychological, or other disabilities to help them better understand the nature of their disability, to develop self-advocacy skills, and to determine an appropriate access plan.

-To receive academic accommodations, students must identify the disability, provide adequate documentation of the disability by a qualified professional, and work with BCL personnel and classroom faculty to develop an appropriate and reasonable plan for accommodations.
+To receive academic adjustments, students must identify the disability, provide adequate documentation of the disability, and work with BCL personnel and classroom faculty to develop an appropriate access plan.
 All information provided concerning a disability is confidential and is released only as allowed by law or with consent.

-The documentation must be prepared by a person, not a family member of the student, qualified by professional training and practice to diagnose and treat the impairment leading to the disability and typed or word processed onto letterhead of the practitioner or agency employing the practitioner.
-Handwritten notes on prescription pads are not acceptable.
+Any documentation provided by a third party must be prepared by a person (not a family member of the student) who may need to be qualified by professional training and practice to diagnose and treat the impairment leading to the disability.
+Documentation should be typed or word processed onto letterhead of the practitioner or agency employing the practitioner.
+Handwritten notes, including those on prescription pads may be subject to authentication.
+In all cases, the student’s personal accounts concerning his or her functional limitations will be considered as part of the documentation review.

 As appropriate to the disability, documentation should include:

-A diagnostic statement identifying the specific disability, including identification of how the condition substantially impairs a life function, the date of the current evaluation, and the date of original diagnosis.
-Psychiatric diagnoses, including ADD/ADHD, must include the DSM-IV diagnosis and a summary of current symptoms.
+A diagnostic statement identifying the specific disability including identification of how the condition substantially impairs a life function, the date of the current evaluation, and the date of original diagnosis.
+Psychiatric diagnoses, including ADHD, must include the DSM diagnosis and a summary of current symptoms.
 Clear identification of a disability is necessary.
 Language indicating individual learning styles or difficulties or the possibility of a disability or diagnosis is not sufficient.

 Diagnostic Criteria and Tests

 A description of the diagnostic criteria or diagnostic tests used.
 All test and subtest scores must be included as standard scores and the norming population identified.
-Diagnosis of a Learning Disability must include comprehensive psychoeducational assessment of aptitude, academic achievement, and information processing.
-Brief measures and estimates based on selective subtests will generally not be sufficient.
-Where appropriate and relevant, psychoeducational or neuropsychological testing measures may also be required to support requests based on limitations of cognitive or perceptual functioning, e.g., AD/HD, psychiatric, and some medical disabilities.
-Testing must be of sufficient recency to allow determination of the current impact of the disability in a College environment.
+Diagnosis of a Learning Disability may include comprehensive psychoeducational assessment of aptitude, academic achievement, and information processing.
+Where appropriate and relevant, psychoeducational or neuropsychological testing measures may also be required to support requests based on limitations of cognitive or perceptual functioning such as ADHD, psychiatric, and some medical disabilities.
+Evaluations must be of sufficiently recent occurrence to allow determination of the current impact of the disability in the college academic environment.

-A description of the functional impact of the disability.
-The current functional impact on physical, perceptual, and cognitive functioning should be described.
+A description of the functional impact of the disability is needed.
+The current functional impact on physical, perceptual, and/or cognitive functioning should be described.

-Recommendations for accommodations, academic adjustments, and auxiliary aids or services should be supported by objective evidence of a substantial limitation to learning in a postsecondary environment.
-Prior use of accommodations and level of benefit should be identified.
-If no accommodations have been used in the past, a rationale for current use should be included.
+Recommendations for modifications, auxiliary aids and/or services and accommodations should be supported by objective evidence of a substantial limitation to learning, living, or working in a postsecondary academic environment (as appropriate).
+Prior use of academic adjustments and level of benefit should be identified.
+If no academic adjustments have been used in the past, a rationale for current use is helpful.
+Subjective evidence (student report) of the efficacy of academic adjustments and/or auxiliary aids or services, or accommodations will also be considered.

-Secondary school Individual Education Plans (IEPs) are not sufficient by themselves as documentation at the postsecondary level.
-Depending on the information contained, an IEP may provide a portion of the necessary documentation and may serve to identify previously utilized accommodations.
+Secondary school Individual Education Plans (IEPs) may serve as documentation at the postsecondary level – some IEPs provide more information than others.
+Depending on the information contained, an IEP may provide a portion of the necessary documentation and may serve to identify previously utilized modifications and auxiliary aids or services.

 Disability documentation is considered confidential information and does not become part of a student's permanent educational record.
 In accordance with federal and state law, the college shall maintain confidentiality of student records.
-All documentation and records will be maintained in the Office of the Coordinator of Tutoring and Accommodation Services.
+All documentation and records will be maintained in the Office of the Coordinator Access and Equity Services and may include electronic records.

 Documentation and questions should be addressed to: